radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/testing-local.md

     ```
     export DOCKER_REGISTRY=<registry>.azurecr.io
     ```
 1. Ensure you login to your container registry AND enable anonymous pull.
-The login command will need to be called every hour(check?) as needed as it does log the user out frequently.
+The login command will need to be called every 3 hours as needed as it does log the user out frequently.
     ```
     az acr login -n <registry>
     az acr update --name <registry> --anonymous-pull-enabled